 Once the vendor evaluation list has been established and the supplier selection stage completed, it is rare for a new vendor name to be inserted into the process.
 The time span of the first four stages in this buyer journey is typically 30-60 days.
 Once the buying committee had set its list and selected a vendor, outbound campaigns from other vendors were ignored.
 Not surprisingly, those vendors that were either slow to respond to information requests, lacked robust content, or exhibited a weak reputation were quickly eliminated from further consideration.

 Once the evaluation process was completed, I encountered a consistent theme of Proof-of-Concept pilots to test out the preferred solution.
-A critical prerequisite to reach that final hurdle and conduct a pilot was for the vendor to provide a demo that focused on the buyer’s specific use case.
+A critical prerequisite to reach that final hurdle and conduct a pilot in demand lead generation was for the vendor to provide a demo that focused on the buyer’s specific use case.